TaumuLu/react-scroll-paged-view/README.md

 ## Introduction
 Support React(web) & React Native(RN)
-Support Subcomponents can choose whether or not to use scrollView
+ScrollView component that provides child component packaging
-Rolling integration in the whole page rolling page
+Full-page scrolling and in-page scrolling
-Ios RN code is perfectly supported, android is based on RN scrollView changed part of the code to supportbased on the project needs
+iOS RN code is perfectly supported.
+Android provides native package support.
+Based on RN ScrollView, some code changes are supported
-Currently there is no internal scrolling and page scrolling in the open source RN project.
-This component is written
+There is no combination of internal scrolling and page scrolling in open source RN projects.
+Write this component based on need
-In addition, an additional core function module is provided.
-The RN side is a PagedView, and the web side is a ScrollableTabView
+In addition, the core functional module ViewPaged is also available for use

 ## Notice
 ~~**Compatible version "react-native": "~0.54.0"**~~
 ~~**The react native 0.47 version uses the 0.1.\* version**~~
 **Has been perfectly compatible with the above RN version, directly install the latest package**
-**Click events that do not appear in the internal scrollView component can be replaced with onPressIn**
+**Click events that do not appear in the internal ScrollView component can be replaced with onPressIn**

 ## Demo
 | IOS | Android | Web |